mayalrosen/papers/journal.md

 #my cool paper
 #me and my friends
-This is the intro to my amazing paper.
+This is the intro to my amazing paper (B & D, 2019).